 2. They are a monthly payment buyer.

-It’s important to think about what you can afford on a month-to-month basis, but don’t forget about how much smaller monthly payments will add up in the long run.
+It’s important to think about what you can afford on a month-to-month basis, but don’t forget how much smaller monthly payments will add up in the long run.
 Focus on finding the best balance of the two.

 3. They finance for more than 60 months.